ulmer-a/ulmeros/README.md

 multithreading, advanced memory management and page swapping almost from scratch), I eventually decided to do a full rewrite with the gained knowledge.

+Since then, many parts of the OS have greatly improved, such as the ATA hard disk driver that now uses DMA and the virtual memory management system with very stable copy-on-write support that I just need to move over to this repository.

+As a result of the reimplementation, I took down the old repository as it doesn't contain anything that anyone could learn from anymore.

 # Building Ulmer OS

 Building UlmerOS is rather easy.
 Make sure you've got your latest binutils and